Why do you need an Arduino Classroom?

 What hardware will you need for this course?

 For Arduino 101, you'll need an Arduino board.
 I recommend the Arduino UNO R3 and you can get one from www.sparkfun.com or www.adafruit.com.
 Also you will need the Arduino 101 Projects Kit that you can get from the Nuts&Volts Web Store and from www.smileymicros.com (temporarily offline due to change in hosting service - use Nuts&Volts please).
 Please note that this latter kit provides the sole source of income for this website, so if you like the free textbook, then please purchase the kit to assure continued developement of the website.

-In Memoriam: Jay FlandersMy best friend Jay Flanders passed away while I was writing chapter 12.
-Jay edited all the chapters before this one and I'm sure that this chapter and all my work from this point forward will be less from the absence of his wise input.
+In Memoriam: Jay FlandersMy best friend Jay Flanders passed away while I was working on this website.
+Jay edited all the chapters and I'm sure that all my work from this point forward will be less from the absence of his wise input.
 We will never again talk about nerdy stuff like the Arduino while having salads at McDonalds.
 He had a great laugh and for me, a light has gone out of the world.
 I dedicate the Arduino 101 series to him.